 7. Lastly, remember that a little extra caution will save you lots of money and regret.
 Always take your time when packing the dishes and move them carefully.
 No matter how well they’re wrapped, they will break if dropped or if the box is subjected to any external force.

 If you need more help with packing your dishes, call (800) 919-6332 to talk to the experts at A Plus Moving Group.
-We are a certified professional company that offers moving services.
+We are a certified professional moving company that offers packing services across the USA.